nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 - `DetailPanel` will display a finer detail of the currently selected `DisplayItem` that is chosen inside Model.

-How `UI` displays and updates `DisplayItem`s in list view.
-Below will illustrate how any `DisplayItem` is added as an card UI into the ListPanel.
+How `UI` displays and updates `DisplayItem`'s in list view.
+Below will illustrate how any `DisplayItem` is generated as an card UI and then added into the corresponding ListPanel.

 1. Whenever the `ObservableList` inside `Model` is modified or changed, each changed item will call `updateItem()` method inside the respective ListPanelCell inner class found inside the respective ListPanels.
 2. The cell will then build the card for the item by calling the `xxxCard` class which represents an UI card object that will be used in the ListView Panel.